fubar2/toolfactory-galaxy-docker/README.md

 constructed with malicious code.
 Outside the privileged docker container used to generate them, generated tools run as normal Galaxy jobs in an isolated environment where damage will be limited.

-## Intended audience and users
+## Intended audience and tool builders

 Most developers use Planemo on the command line to prepare and test new Galaxy tools.
-This image is for users who prefer building and testing new tools *inside the Galaxy UI* !
+This image is for tool builders who prefer building and testing new tools *inside the Galaxy UI* !

+## Limitations

+The TF is flexible enough to generate wrappers for many common scientific packages but the inbuilt automation will not cope with unusual situations.
+Tool builders can supply overrides for two tool XML segments - tests and command and the BWA example in the supplied samples workflow illustrates their use.
+It does not deal with repeated elements or conditional parameters such as allowing a user to choose to see "simple" or "advanced" parameters (yet) and there will be plenty of packages it just won't cover - but it's a quick and efficient tool for the other 90% of cases.
+Perfect for that bash one liner you need to get that workflow functioning correctly for this afternoon's demonstration!

 ## Building the container

-Building an image from this Dockerfile is straightforward but most users will probably want to run one of the startup scripts supplied.
+Building an image from this Dockerfile is straightforward but most tool builders will probably want to run one of the startup scripts supplied.
 They will download the https://quay.io/fubar2/toolfactory_galaxy_docker image or build it, depending on your preference.

 Running the image from a directory with a subdirectory (export/) is recommended for Bjoern's Galaxy docker because it allows persistence between container restarts.
+Set this to suit your local needs.

-Occasionally, Galaxy fails to launch because the database is not available and after a minute, I just stop that and start afresh.
+Occasionally, Galaxy fails to launch because the database is not available and after a minute, I just kill it and start afresh.
 Usually launches fine then.
 The script does a thorough cleanup before it starts.
 Maybe the docker daemon needs more frequent restarts.